MatinDeevv/Project-Me-Language-PLM-/pml/PML.md

 # PML (Project Me Language)

-PML is a tiny, practical DSL whose purpose is to describe long-lived software systems at a higher level than Python, while compiling into plain Python.
+PML is a tiny, practical DSL whose purpose is to **describe large, long-lived software systems** at a higher level than Python, while still compiling into **plain Python**.

 ## Design goals
 - Human-readable enough to review, but structured enough for the agent to transform.